Invoca/developer-docs/source/api_documentation/transactions.rst

     - Notes
     - Free-form notations on transaction.

+  * - call_outcome_outcome_name
+    - Outcome Name
+    - The name describing the outcome event.

+  * - call_outcome_description
+    - Call Outcome Description
+    - Free form text for providing additional details about the outcome.

+  * - call_outcome_partner_unique_id
+    - Call Outcome Partner ID
+    - Unique identifier, to distinguish between updating an existing outcome (for example correcting a sale that was reported) versus adding a second sale to the call (for example a reservation made while on the call and then an add on item purchased later).

+  * - call_outcome_occurred_at
+    - Call Outcome Occurred At
+    - 10 digit time that the outcome occurred, in UTC seconds since 1/1/70, also known as Unix time_t.

+  * - call_outcome_source
+    - Call Outcome Source
+    - The source of the call outcome.
+Possible values are :UserOverride, :Api, :Import, :Expression, :Ivr, and :Machine

+  * - call_outcome_value
+    - Call Outcome Value
+    - True or false as to whether the outcome was met or not.

   * - reason_code
     - Reason Code
     - [Call center integration only] Call center-specific status code giving the disposition of the call.